a healthy ocean for all

 Which means there is literally no time left to waste.

-Congress and the Biden Administration must treat the ocean as the climate champion it is and step up to meet U.S. and global climate goals.
+Congress, the Administration, states, and municipalities must treat the ocean as a climate champion and step up to meet climate goals.

-Congress and the Administration must implement a comprehensive approach to ocean climate action to leverage the power of the ocean in the fight against climate change.
+Congress and the Administration must implement leverage the power of the ocean in the fight against climate change.
 We need to protect vulnerable ocean ecosystems and adapt coastal communities to the impacts of climate change that are already locked in while prioritizing economic, racial, climate, and environmental justice.

 Ocean climate action involves three areas of action:

-The Healthy Ocean Coalition is focused on calling on the Biden Administration to:
+The Healthy Ocean Coalition is focused on defending the ocean and communities.
+We will work to: